 Even when on a tight schedule, don’t miss Presque Isle State Park, Escape Game, Sara’s Diner, and other fun things to do in Erie, Pennsylvania.

 I was a guest of Visit Erie, but all thoughts and opinions are my own.
+This post may contain affiliate links.

 Table of Contents